 When I arrived at the clinic, Mick was with a client.
 We started a little later as the treatment went over the hour.
-Mick did not have a client in the, first hour so we talked about the clients that he had scheduled for the afternoon.
+After the client had left, Mick did not have an appointment for the following hour, so we talked about the clients that he had scheduled for the afternoon.

-I reflected upon last week’s clinic and how much I had enjoyed it.
+During our conversation I reflected upon last week’s clinic and said how much I had enjoyed it.
 I had learned a lot from observing Mick.
 It had motivated me and inspired me and I went home afterwards feeling extremely positive.

 The first client, Mr D, had been a client of Mick’s for 6 years.
 He made an appointment today because he needed a sports massage after a challenging weight training session.
 He had a brief discussion with Mick regarding his general health, the activities he had been engaged in and the particular areas that he wanted Mick to focus on.
 His shoulders were particularly tender.
 He also quite strongly stated that he did not want his legs massaged as they were very sore.
 Mick asked the client to lay on the massage bed in the prone position.
 Mick began palpating the Quadratus Lumborum and Erector Spinae muscles on the left and right side of the body.
 He also palpated the Gluteal muscles.
 There was tension in the Gluteus Medius.
-Mick applied effleurage, both superficial and deep and Slow Tissue Release with the hip adducted and the knee flexed.
+Mick applied effleurage, both superficial and deep and slow tissue release (STR) with the hip adducted and the knee flexed.
 The same techniques were applied on the left side.
 Mick allowed me to apply effleurage to the lower back.
 Mr D was a large man and it was quite difficult to massage the muscle tissue deeply.
-I may need to think about massaging larger clients from a different angle to be able to get deeper into the muscle tissue.
+I may need to think about massaging larger clients from a different angle, or from the opposite side of the couch to be able to get deeper into the muscle tissue.
 The muscles in the lower back were quite tight and Mick applied NMT and cross friction techniques as well as deep effleurage to release the tension and improve ROM.
 I quite enjoying observing Mick while he works and can identify the techniques being applied.

 The second client of the afternoon was a follow-up appointment with the gentlemen (the roofer, Mr M) came to Mick for treatment of a torn hamstring.
 The client said that the injury was much improved and that he could now walk up and downstairs.
 The injury was not as a painful as the previous week and it was feeling much better particularly in the last 3 days.